Schoolzilla/policies/Terms-of-Service.md

 >We know imitation is the sincerest form of flattery, but if we’re going to continue providing you with superior services, our product needs to stay unique!
 Attempts to copy or share our product are not okay.

 2.2 You will cooperate with Schoolzilla in connection with the performance of this Agreement by making available such personnel and information as may be reasonably required, and taking such other actions as Schoolzilla may reasonably request.
-You will establish a username and password (or any other means required by Schoolzilla) for verifying that only Your designated employees have access to the Services.
+You will establish a username and password (or any other means required by Schoolzilla) for verifying that only Your designated employees (and not students) have direct access to the Services.
 You will be responsible for maintaining the security of Your account, passwords, and files, and for all uses of Your account with or without Your knowledge or consent.

 >We’ll work together to make sure that Schoolzilla is working for you.
-Protecting your data is very important to us, so please help us keep your data secure by making sure you protect all of your credentials.
+Protecting your data is very important to us, so please help us keep your data secure by making sure you protect all of your credentials, and only provide direct access (i.e., logins) to employees with a legitimate educational interest in the information.

 2.3 You will designate an employee who will be responsible for all matters relating to this Agreement (“Primary Contact”).
 You may change the individual designated as Primary Contact at any time by providing written notice to Schoolzilla (which may be done through Account Administration).